 Retaining losses + ALAE (often major components of TCOR) can bring volatility to operating expenses.
 The insured’s risk tolerance must be weighed against the cost savings associated with the use of fronting policies.

 Long-term or Short-term Solution

 It is always best to determine if fronting a certain risk is a long-term strategy within your risk management program… or are you simply trying to solve a current problem (insurance market conditions that lead to increased risk transfer premiums, reduced capacity, restrictive policy terms, etc.).
 It is not unusual to see insureds decide to make use of a fronting policy as a tool to retain more risk and save current premium dollars in the short run, only to decide this is in fact the right long-term strategy.

 Understanding your company’s level of risk tolerance and taking steps to efficiently control your TCOR are very important components to a sound risk management program.
 Naturally, detailed analytics and more in-depth conversations with your broker and carrier partners may be advantageous to best determine if a fronted policy is an appropriate solution for your company.

 Chris Weber is a Vice President, Account Executive with Old Republic Risk Management.
 He is responsible for leading the relationship with clients and brokers by marketing and underwriting casualty insurance programs for large corporations and captives in the risk management marketplace.
-Chris is based out of ORRM's Chicago office.
+Chris assists with Old Republic's efforts in the Midwest region.